Answers4AWS/distami/README.rst

                        instance this is running on).
 E.g. us-east-1 --to REGIONS     comma-separated list of regions to copy the AMI to.
 The default is all regions.
 E.g. us-east-1,us-west-1,us-west-2
+      --non-public     Copies the AMIs to other regions, but does not make the AMIs or snapshots public.
+Bad karma, but good for AMIs that need to be private/internal only
       -p, --parallel   Perform each copy to another region in parallel.
-The default is in serial which can take a long time --verbose, -v    enable verbose output (-vvv for more)
+The default is in serial which can take a long time -v, --verbose    enable verbose output (-vvv for more) --version        display version number and exit

 Examples